shaneholloman/langgraph-builder-guide/memory-bank/techContext.md

 ## Technical Constraints

-1. **LangGraph Builder Export Constraints**
+1. **LangGraph Builder Export Implementation Considerations**
-   - Exports provide structure but not implementation
+   - Exports provide the architecture and structure that needs to be implemented
-   - Boilerplate files may require adaptation for TypeScript compatibility
+   - Implementing TypeScript functionality requires attention to typing and async patterns
-   - Generated stubs may not handle all edge cases
+   - Proper implementation requires understanding the intended flow and responsibilities of each node

 2. **LangGraph Implementation Challenges**
    - Asynchronous operations must be handled appropriately